JanWilczek/wolf-sound-blog/_posts/2021-04-01-identity-element-of-the-convolution.md

 # Introduction

 For any operation, a very important concept is the *neutral* or *identity element*.
 Adding 0 to any number results in the same number.
-Multiplying any number by 1 results in the same number.
+Multiplying a number by 1 results in the same number.
 These trivial facts are extensively used to prove numerous theorems of mathematics, especially in engineering.
-Particularly popular is adding and subtracting a variable or a constant (so adding 0) to introduce a desired element in an inspected equality.
+Particularly popular is adding and subtracting a variable or a constant (effectively adding 0) to introduce a desired element in the inspected (in)equality.

 More formally, a **neutral element** or an **identity element** with respect to a binary operation $\ast$ defined on a set $A$ is an element $e \in A$ such that [1, Sec.
 5.3.1.2]